-We process your data for a number of purposes connected with your studies, including, but not limited, to the provision of:
+We use your data for a number of purposes connected with your studies, including, but not limited, to the provision of:

-We set out below those circumstances where it is necessary for us to process your data.
+We set out below those circumstances where it is necessary for us to use your data.
 (These circumstances are not mutually exclusive; we may use the same information under more than one heading.)

 We need to process your data in order to meet our obligations or exercise rights under our contract with you.
-Information processed for this purpose includes, but is not limited to, the data listed in section D. We also need to process your data under this heading where the University is working with a third party in order to offer you services, for example, those offered by the Oxford University Student Union, sponsors (such as research councils) or scholarship benefactors.
-See section H for further information on the sharing of data with third parties.
+The terms of your contract with the University are available on our website.
+Information processed for this purpose includes, but is not limited to, the data listed in Section D. We also need to process your data under this heading where the University is working with a third party in order to offer you services, for example, those offered by the Oxford University Student Union, sponsors (such as research councils) or scholarship benefactors.
+See Section H for further information on the sharing of data with third parties.

 As indicated above, we need to process your data for the purpose of teaching and related activities, such as academic assessment and supervision.
+This may include processing data within the Virtual Learning Environment Canvas (VLE).
 Information provided to regulatory bodies, including the General Medical Council and the OIA, is also provided for this purpose.
-Teaching is a task that we perform in the public interest in order to fulfil our responsibility as a charity for promoting the advancement of learning.
-Information processed under this heading includes, but is not limited to, the data listed in section D.
+Teaching and research are tasks that we perform in the public interest in order to fulfil our responsibility as a charity for promoting the advancement of learning.
+Information processed under this heading includes, but is not limited to, the data listed in Section D.

 Information processed for this purpose includes, but is not limited to, information relating to the monitoring of equal opportunities and information provided to regulatory bodies including the General Medical Council and the OIA.
 We are also required by law to provide data to the Higher Education Statistics Agency (HESA) which shares information with public authorities that are required to carry out their statutory and/or public functions.

-We need to process your data in order to meet our legitimate interests relating to student administration, alumni relations or similar activities; or to meet the legitimate interests of others.
+We need to process your data in order to meet our legitimate interests relating to student administration, alumni relations, business continuity, or similar activities; or to meet the legitimate interests of others.
 Examples include, but are not limited to, the following:

 If you fail to provide personal information under F1 or F3 above